Applications for the 2023 awards have closed.

 Applicants must have a degree/qualification in engineering or related earth sciences field and have completed their studies at the time of application for the award.

-This award is orientated towards those who have completed their education and are actively working in the field of earthquake engineering, as researchers or practitioners, at the time of application.
+Applicants must be actively working in the field of earthquake engineering, as practitioners or researchers, at the time of application.

 Individuals will be assessed on a combination of past accomplishments and future potential.

-The application and letter of support for the QuakeCoRE – NZSEE Women in Earthquake Engineering Award shall provide example(s) of how the individual has:
+Application and referee letters for the NZSEE/QuakeCoRE Emerging Women Leaders in Earthquake Engineering Award shall provide example(s) of how the candidate:

 Applications are encouraged from women working in earthquake engineering across academia, government, and private industry.
-Applications and referees are not required to be involved in QuakeCoRE and / or be members of NZSEE, but this is desirable.
+Applicants and referees are not required to be actively involved in QuakeCoRE or be members of NZSEE, but this is desirable.

 An application shall contain:

-- A statement from the applicant succinctly summarising her background and accomplishments in earthquake engineering.
-The statement shall include sufficient information to confirm eligibility (maximum 3 pages).
+- A statement (500 – 1000 words) from the applicant summarising her background and accomplishments in earthquake engineering.

 Additional materials beyond the requirements above need not be submitted and will not be reviewed.

-A selection committee representing QuakeCoRE and NZSEE will consider the applications received and select which applicant, if any, is to be awarded.
-The selection committee may contact the applicant, employer/expert/mentor and / or referees for further information.
-The decision of the selection committee will be final, and no correspondence will be entered into.
+A selection committee representing NZSEE and QuakeCoRE shall consider the applications received and select which candidate, if any, is to be awarded.
+The selection committee may contact the applicant and / or referee for further information.
+The decision of the selection committee will be final and no correspondence will be entered into.